+Lawn and Landscape Areas

+1(105 4293) My project does not have Lawn or Landscape areas

+~ Post-construction soil quality and depth

+Post-construction soil quality and depth is infeasible (see Section C of this submittal package)

+Roo ofs

+My project does not have Roof areas

+1. Full dispersion or downspout full infiltration

+2. Rain garden or bioretention

+3. Downspout dispersion system Measured Infiltration Rate: in/ hr

+4. Perforated stub-out connections

-Lawn and Landscape Areas My project does not have Lawn or Landscape areas Post-construction soil quality and depth Post-construction soil quality and depth is infeasi ble (see Section C of this submittal package) Roo ofs My project does not have Roof areas 1.
-Full dispersion or downspout full infiltration 2.
-Rain garden or bioretention 3.
-Downspout dispersion system Measured Infiltration Rate: in/ hr 4.
-Perforated stub-out connections Perforated stub-out connections (applicable if options #1-4 are infeasible and o site detention authorized by the City Engineer drainage from the site will be discharged to a storm course or there is a capacity constraint in the system) 6.
-No Roof BMP (applicable if options #1-4 are i nfeasible and on-site detention is not required)
+5. On-site detention system or fee-in-lieu of on-site detention authorized by the City Engineer (applicable if options #1-4 are infeasible and drainage from the site will be discharged to a storm or surface water system that includes a watercourse or there is a capacity constraint in the system)

+6. No Roof BMP (applicable if options #1-4 are infeasible and on-site detention is not required)